tiprankstipranks

 Economy & Political Environment - Risk 1

-Inflation has the potential to adversely affect our business, financial condition, including liquidity, and results of operations by increasing our overall cost structure, particularly if we are unable to achieve commensurate increases in our revenues.
-The existence of inflation in the economy has resulted in, and may continue to result in, high interest rates and capital costs, increased costs of labor, weakening exchange rates and other similar effects.
-As a result of inflation, we have experienced and may continue to experience cost increases.
-Although we may take measures to mitigate the impacts of inflation, these measures may not be effective and our business, financial condition, including liquidity, and results of operations could be adversely affected.
-Even if such measures are effective, there could be a difference in timing between the impacts of inflation and the effects of the mitigating actions we take.
+Inflation can negatively impact our business by increasing our overall costs, particularly if we are unable to achieve commensurate increases to revenues.
+Inflation has resulted, and may continue to result, in elevated interest rates and capital costs, increased costs of labor, weakened exchange rates, reduced discretionary spending, and other similar effects.
+As a result of inflation, we have experienced, and may continue to experience, increased costs.
+Although we may take measures to mitigate the effects of inflation, such measures may not be effective and, even if such measures are effective, there could be a difference in timing between the effects of inflation and of such measures.
+As a result, our business, financial condition (including liquidity), and results of operations may be adversely affected.

 International Operations - Risk 1

-We are subject to risks associated with the growth of our international operations.
+We may be adversely affected if we are unable to manage the risks associated with the growth of our international operations.

-We have operations in Canada and Japan, and we may continue to expand our international operations.
-Accordingly, our business is subject to risks associated with doing business internationally, including, but not limited to: complying with multiple, conflicting and changing laws and regulations, including those relating to privacy, data protection, anti-bribery, anti-corruption and anti-money laundering, in the jurisdictions in which we now or may in the future operate; obtaining governmental approvals, permits and licenses; obtaining and enforcing intellectual property rights; staffing and managing foreign operations; financial risks such as longer payment cycles, difficulty collecting accounts receivable, the impact of local and regional financial crises and exposure to foreign currency exchange rate fluctuations; preferences by local consumers for local competitors; and political and economic instability.
-We may also have difficulty expanding our international operations because of limited brand recognition, leading to delayed or limited acceptance of our services by ticket buyers, sellers and partners in new markets and increased marketing and other costs associated with establishing our brand.
-If we are unable to successfully expand internationally or manage the risks associated therewith, our business, financial condition and results of operations could be adversely affected.
+We have operations in Canada and Japan, and we continue to expand our international operations.
+Accordingly, we are subject to risks associated with doing business internationally, including, but not limited to: complying with a variety of newly applicable, and often changing and/or conflicting, laws and regulations, including those relating to anti-bribery, anti-corruption, anti-money laundering, data protection, and privacy; obtaining required governmental approvals, permits, and licenses; obtaining and enforcing our intellectual property rights; staffing and managing our foreign operations; financial risks such as longer payment cycles, difficulty collecting accounts receivable, the impact of local and regional financial crises, and exposure to foreign currency exchange rate fluctuations; preferences by local consumers for local competitors; and political and economic instability.
+We may also have difficulty expanding our business internationally because of the difficulties associated with obtaining local ticket supply and/or limited brand recognition, which could delay or limit the acceptance of our services by ticket buyers, sellers, and partners in new markets and increased marketing and other costs associated with establishing our brand.
+If we are unable to successfully expand internationally or manage the risks associated therewith, our business, financial condition, and results of operations could be adversely affected.

 Natural and Human Disruptions - Risk 1

-Our business may be adversely affected by extraordinary events, including terrorist attacks, mass-casualty incidents, military actions, acts of civil unrest, public health concerns, public safety incidents, security concerns, natural disasters and severe weather events.
+We may be adversely affected by extraordinary events, including public safety concerns or disruptions, mass-casualty incidents, acts of civil unrest, terrorist attacks, military actions, disease epidemics or other public health concerns (including any resurgence of the COVID-19 pandemic), natural disasters, and severe weather events.

 Production